Create a Desktop App with Angular 2 and Electron

 let BrowserWindow = electron.BrowserWindow;

-// Global reference to the main window, so the garbage collector doesn't close it.
+// Keep a global ref so the garbage collector doesn't close it.

 let mainWindow : Electron.BrowserWindow;